huaweicloud/terraform-provider-hcs/docs/resources/cce_node_pool.md

 * `system_reserved_mem` - (Optional, Int, ForceNew) Specifies the reserved node memory, which is reserved value for system components.
 Changing this parameter will create a new resource.

+<a name="cce_selectors"></a>
 The `selectors` block supports:

 * `name` - (Required, String, ForceNew) Specifies the selector name, used as the index of `selector_names` in storage group.
   The name of each selector must be unique.

   Changing this parameter will create a new resource.

 * `type` - (Optional, String, ForceNew) Specifies the storage type.
 Currently, only **evs (EVS volumes)** is supported.
   The default value is **evs**.

   Changing this parameter will create a new resource.

 * `match_label_size` - (Optional, String, ForceNew) Specifies the matched disk size.
 If omitted, the disk size is not limited.
 Example: 100.

   Changing this parameter will create a new resource.

 * `match_label_volume_type` - (Optional, String, ForceNew) Specifies the EVS disk type.
 Currently, **SSD**, **GPSSD**, and **SAS** are supported.
 If omitted, the disk type is not limited.

   Changing this parameter will create a new resource.

 * `match_label_metadata_encrypted` - (Optional, String, ForceNew) Specifies the disk encryption identifier.
   Values can be: **0** indicates that the disk is not encrypted and **1** indicates that the disk is encrypted.
   If omitted, whether the disk is encrypted is not limited.

   Changing this parameter will create a new resource.

 * `match_label_metadata_cmkid` - (Optional, String, ForceNew) Specifies the cstomer master key ID of an encrypted disk.

   Changing this parameter will create a new resource.

 * `match_label_count` - (Optional, String, ForceNew) Specifies the number of disks to be selected.
 If omitted, all disks of this type are selected.

   Changing this parameter will create a new resource.

+<a name="cce_groups"></a>
 The `groups` block supports:

 * `name` - (Required, String, ForceNew) Specifies the name of a virtual storage group.
 Each group name must be unique.
   Changing this parameter will create a new resource.

 * `cce_managed` - (Optional, Bool, ForceNew) Specifies the whether the storage space is for **kubernetes** and **runtime** components.
 Only one group can be set to true.
 The default value is **false**.

   Changing this parameter will create a new resource.

 * `selector_names` - (Required, List, ForceNew) Specifies the list of names of seletors to match.
   This parameter corresponds to name in `selectors`.
 A group can match multiple selectors, but a selector can match only one group.

   Changing this parameter will create a new resource.

 * `virtual_spaces` - (Required, List, ForceNew) Specifies the detailed management of space configuration in a group.
+  The [object](#cce_virtual_spaces) structure is documented below.

   Changing this parameter will create a new resource.

+<a name="cce_virtual_spaces"></a>
+The `virtual_spaces` block supports:

-    + `name` - (Required, String, ForceNew) Specifies the virtual space name.
+* `name` - (Required, String, ForceNew) Specifies the virtual space name.
 Currently, only **kubernetes**, **runtime**, and **user** are supported.

   Changing this parameter will create a new resource.

-    + `size` - (Required, String, ForceNew) Specifies the size of a virtual space.
+* `size` - (Required, String, ForceNew) Specifies the size of a virtual space.
 Only an integer percentage is supported.
   Example: 90%.
 Note that the total percentage of all virtual spaces in a group cannot exceed 100%.

   Changing this parameter will create a new resource.

-    + `lvm_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
+* `lvm_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
   This parameter takes effect only in **kubernetes** and **user** configuration.

   Changing this parameter will create a new resource.

-    + `lvm_path` - (Optional, String, ForceNew) Specifies the absolute path to which the disk is attached.
+* `lvm_path` - (Optional, String, ForceNew) Specifies the absolute path to which the disk is attached.
   This parameter takes effect only in **user** configuration.

   Changing this parameter will create a new resource.

-    + `runtime_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
+* `runtime_lv_type` - (Optional, String, ForceNew) Specifies the LVM write mode, values can be **linear** and **striped**.
   This parameter takes effect only in **runtime** configuration.

   Changing this parameter will create a new resource.

 ## Attribute Reference